 Why do oestradiol levels get measured before IVF treatment?

-As with FSH and AMH (and your antral follicle count), your oestradiol levels give an indication of how many egg-containing follicles you have
+As with FSH and AMH (and your antral follicle count), your oestradiol levels give an indication of how many egg-containing follicles you have remaining in your ovaries – which is important for knowing your likelihood of getting pregnant and the type of IVF protocol you should be put on.
+(More on this in the article on the IVF process from start to finish.)

 Your levels are calculated in a weird, roundabout kind of way.
 Here goes an explanation…